Stackelberg POMDP: A Reinforcement Learning Approach for Economic Design: Applications of Stackelberg POMDP

+In this section, we demonstrate the effectiveness of the Stackelberg POMDP learning framework through a series of experiments in economic design settings of increasing complexity (Table~\ref{table:settingTaxonomy}).
+The codebase for these experiments is accessible in our publicly available repository \citep{GlcBrero_StackelbergPOMDP}.

+We use multiplicative weights for the followers' model, ensuring convergence to the set of coarse correlated equilibria within the followers' game.
+We adopt maximum social welfare as the design goal.

-In this section, we demonstrate the robustness and flexibility of our learning approach via different experiments.
-We train the policy with {\em MAPPO}, which is a multi-agent variant of the {\em Proximal Policy Optimization} (PPO) algorithm described by \citet{schulman2017proximal}.
-To implement MAPPO, we start from the PPO version implemented in {\em Stable Baselines3}~\citep[][MIT License]{stable-baselines3} and modify it to let the critic network access the followers' internal information.
-Furthermore, to reduce variance in followers' responses (due to non-deterministic policy behavior of the leader), we maintain an {\em observation-action map} throughout each episode.
+We train the leader’s policy by implementing a centralized training with decentralized execution algorithm based on the Proximal Policy Optimization (PPO) algorithm~\citep{schulman2017proximal}.
+Consistent with the literature, we call this variant Multi-Agent PPO (MAPPO) \citep{LoweWTHAM17}.
+To implement MAPPO, we start from the PPO algorithm implemented in Stable Baselines3~\citep[][MIT License]{stable-baselines3} and modify the network architecture so that the critic network has access to the followers’ internal information.
+PPO’s default parameters are not modified, except that we do not discount rewards and we decrease the learning rate by a factor 100 in our MSPM experiments to avoid exploding gradients.
+We also limit our learning to deterministic leader policies to reduce the variance in followers' responses.
+This is achieved by maintaining an {\em observation-action map} throughout each episode.
 When a new observation is encountered during the episode, the policy chooses an action following the default training behavior and stores this new observation-action pair in the map.
-Otherwise, the policy simply uses the action stored in the map.
+Otherwise, the policy uses the action stored in the map.\footnote{In general, optimal leader policies can be non-deterministic \citep[e.g.,][]{ConitzerS06}.
+In one of our experiments presented in the Appendix, we show that we can also successfully learn optimal non-deterministic policies by modifying the leader’s action space accordingly.}

-In the remainder of this section, we use standard PPO as a baseline and compare its training performance with MAPPO.
-While training the policy, we log rewards in the reward phase of a {separate} Stackelberg POMDP episode that we run every 10k training steps.
-These evaluation episodes use the current leader policy, and operate it executing the action with the highest weight given each observation.

-The number of equilibrium subepisodes in the Stackelberg POMDP is always large enough to guarantee convergence of the followers' MW dynamics.
-This means 100 subepisodes in the matrix experiments of Section~\ref{sec:normalFormGames} and Section~\ref{sec:matrixDesignGame} and 1000 subepisodes in the Bayesian settings of Section~\ref{sec:simpleAllocationMechanisms} and Section~\ref{sec:expSPMs}.
-The larger number of subepisodes in the Bayesian settings is due to the fact that we sample followers' private types at the beginning of each game.
-This also motivates a larger number of reward subepisodes (100) in these settings compared to the ones used in the matrix ones (10).